-The Bloomington Housing Authority is not designated as "troubled."
+The Housing Authority of the City of Bloomington is not designated as "troubled."

-The City has a long-standing partnership with the Bloomington Housing Authority.
+The City has a long-standing partnership with the Housing Authority of the City of Bloomington.
 Both organizations are members of the Regional Housing Advisory Staff Committee.
 The City has utilized CDBG for many years to fund job and life-skills training for public housing and Housing Choice Voucher residents and to support improvements to public housing buildings.
 These activities will continue during this Annual Action Plan.